kafkas/petstore-swift-client/README.md

   - Custom string: Use the specified label for request body parameters
     Example: `"body"` → `createPet(body: newPet)`

+## Things to watch out for

+- Ensure unique file names across the generated SDK to avoid conflicts
+- Robust name conflict resolution algo for handling edge cases like `big-apple` and `bigApple` in the same object definition
+- Handle reserved keywords in generated struct fields and enum cases

 ## TODOs

 - Make `Sources/PetstoreSDK/Core` static across all SDKs